CIS-566-Fall-2022/lab06-debugging/README.md

 Bug number 3:

 Specular reflection missing.
 I knew that the bug would have to be inside sdf3d.
 It turns out we were reflecting eye instead of dir!
 Replacing eye with dir fixed this bug.

+Bug number 0:

+Compiler error- fixed by adding type declaration vec2 to uv2!

+Bug number 5:

+Fixed floor artifacts by increasing number of iterations of march!

 # lab06-debugging